Dr. Oveis Rezvanian[2]

 Jurisdiction

 The emergency arbitration procedure, introduced by Article 27.2 of the 2018 TRAC Rules and elaborated under Appendix I, is an option for the party who wishes to seek an interim measure prior to the constitution of the tribunal.
-Nevertheless, it should be taken into account that Article 27.3 of the 2018 TRAC Rules acknowledge the right of the parties to ask for an interim measure from the State court before and after the constitution of the tribunal.
+Nevertheless, it should be taken into account that Article 27.3 of the 2018 TRAC Rules acknowledges the right of the parties to ask for an interim measure from the State court before and after the constitution of the tribunal.
 At the same time, it should be noted that the parties also irrevocably waive their rights to any form of appeal, review or recourse to any State court or other judicial authority with respect to decision of an emergency arbitrator according to Article 12 of Appendix I. In other words, when the decision is made by an emergency arbitrator, the parties have no further right to recourse to a State court in that particular matter.

-Contrary to the requirement for the ICC Pre-Arbitral Referee Procedure, there is no need for signing a separate written agreement in order to create the basis for jurisdiction of an emergency arbitrator under the 2018 TRAC Rules.
+Contrary to the requirement for the ICC Pre-Arbitral Referee Procedure, there is no need to sign a separate written agreement in order to create the basis for the jurisdiction of an emergency arbitrator under the 2018 TRAC Rules.
 While, the will of the parties is the basis of arbitration in its entirety, the parties’ consent to the emergency arbitration procedure is presumed to be acquired by their agreement on TRAC arbitration according to Article 12 Appendix I. Similar to an arbitral tribunal, the emergency arbitrator has the competence to rule on his own jurisdiction according to Article 7 of Appendix I.

 While the decision of an emergency arbitrator could be rendered in the form of an order or an award and there is no restriction with respect to the form, the emergency arbitrator is under the obligation to state a summary of the reasons according to Article 8 of Appendix I. Furthermore, it should be borne in mind that even if the decision is issued in the form of an award, it is not the ultimate resolution of the dispute and does have a temporary nature, as the arbitral tribunal, upon its constitution, has the full discretion to reconsider, modify or vacate the decision of an emergency arbitrator.
 In any event, by virtue of Article 10 of Appendix I, the decision of an emergency arbitrator ceases to be binding if the arbitral tribunal is not constituted within 90 days from the issuance of the decision or when the arbitral tribunal makes a final award or if the claim is withdrawn.